 Customizing the UI¶

-Customizing DAG UI Header and Airflow Page Titles¶
+Customizing Dag UI Header and Airflow Page Titles¶

-Airflow now allows you to customize the DAG home page header and page title.
+Airflow now allows you to customize the Dag home page header and page title.
 This will help distinguish between various installations of Airflow or simply amend the page text.

 Note